-The first trial worldwide on state torture in Syria started in Koblenz, Germany, on 23 April 2020.
+The first trial worldwide on state torture in Syria started in Koblenz, Germany, in April 2020.
 The Higher Regional Court in Koblenz, has charged Anwar R and Eyad A, two former officials of President Bashar al-Assad’s security apparatus, for crimes against humanity.

 ECCHR supports Syrian torture survivors who are joint plaintiffs in the proceedings.
-In the course of the German Federal Prosecutor’s investigations, the Federal Criminal Police Office heard testimony from 17 Syrian witnesses, seven of whom will be joint plaintiffs in the case.
+In the course of the German Federal Prosecutor’s investigations, the Federal Criminal Police Office heard testimony from 17 Syrian witnesses, seven of whom are joint plaintiffs in the case.
 ECCHR also publishes regular trial updates after every day of the proceedings.

 Testimony from witnesses supported by ECCHR, contributed to the German Federal Supreme Court issuing arrest warrants for Anwar R and Eyad A in February 2018.

 In June 2018, the German Federal Court of Justice (Bundesgerichtshof) issued an arrest warrant for Jamil Hassan, which can be enforced internationally.
 Hasssan was head of the Syrian Air Force Intelligence until July 2019.
 ECCHR and its Syrian partners’ submissions to the Federal Prosecutor played an important role in that case as well.